lmcneel/stalks/CONTRIBUTING.md

 - All pull requests should be related to an issue.
 If the task you are working on does not have an issue, please create one first.

 - [ESLint](https://eslint.org/) is configured and extending [Google's styleguide](https://github.com/google/eslint-config-google).
 All pull requests must pass the linter to be accepted.
+  -- You can and I recommend install a plugin for VSCode for ESLint.
+Its simply called ESLint.
+It will highlight issues with red squigglies as you code.
+  -- Second, you can run a script with `npm run lint-watch` or `yarn lint-watch` that will watch the files and spit out errors.
+I will run the script to test pull-requests.

 - A testing framework is not set up at this time, but will be in the future.
 Code will also have to pass tests to be submitted.